koelslaw/documentation/topics/nuc/README.md

  - rock-dashboards https://github.com/rocknsm/rock-dashboards.git
  - CAPES https://github.com/capesstack/capes.git
  - Rock https://github.com/rocknsm/rock.git
+ - Any Repos you have for quick references
 ## Download Iso images

-Coordinate with the CMAT technical lead to coordinate reciept of the following iso images:
+Coordinate with the CMAT technical lead to coordinate receipt of the following iso images:
  - RHEL - DVD iso (Should have this one already downloaded from nuc installation)
  - ESXi iso